Go to StaffmatchSpontaneous application

 How to check your salary on your payslip

-Formula: gross hourly rate × monthly hours = monthly gross salary
+gross hourly rate × monthly hours = monthly gross salary

-€12.02 × 86.67 hrs = €1,041.73 gross
+€12.31 × 86.67 h = €1,066.87 gross

-Please note: some sector-level collective agreements set a minimum hourly rate above the SMIC.
-If you work in construction, transport, hospitality, or another sector covered by such an agreement, your employer must apply the collectively agreed rate as soon as it exceeds €12.02.
-Check the applicable collective agreement at the top of your payslip.
+Please note: some sector-level collective agreements set a minimum hourly rate higher than the SMIC.
+If you work in construction, transport, restaurants, retail or another sector covered by a more favorable pay scale, your employer must apply the collective-agreement rate whenever it exceeds €12.31 gross per hour.

 Additional hours on a 20-hour contract

-• Within the limit of 1/10 of the contract: +10%, i.e. €13.22 gross per hour under the 2026 SMIC
+• Within the limit of one-tenth of the contract: a 10% increase, i.e. €13.54 gross per hour at the 2026 SMIC.

-To learn more about your rights as a part-time employee, the benefits you may be entitled to, and the rules that apply to all reduced-hours contracts, read our full guide: Part-time SMIC 2026
+To find out more about your rights as a part-time employee, possible benefits and the rules common to all reduced-hours contracts, read our full guide: Part-time SMIC 2026.

 Share on